 In 2010, seemingly to usher in this era of secrecy and transparency and privacy and security, Judith Ehrlich and Rick Goldsmith premiered their documentary The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers, shining a light on a watershed moment in America’s evolving democratic system, when the US Supreme Court reaffirmed the sanctity of the First Amendment and its protection of the freedom of the press as an instrument in holding our government and its actions up to scrutiny.
 As the film garnered praise and an Academy Award nomination, Ellsberg was reconstituted as a de facto sage counsel to the likes of Snowden, Bradley Manning and Julian Assange—and an inspiration, perhaps, for filmmakers like Poitras, James Spione, who is also making a film about whistle blowers; and Richard Rowley and Jeremy Scahill, whose Dirty Wars examines America’s covert military strategy.

-DEMOCRACY IN AMERICA is a work in progress, as is independence.
-For documentary filmmakers here, independence is crucial to artistic voice and vision, and to truthseeking and storytelling.
-Independence also means summoning up the entrepreneurial energy to get a film made and find both a home and an audience for it.
+DEMOCRACY IN AMERICA is a work in progress, as is independence. m Independence also means summoning up the entrepreneurial energy to get a film made and find both a home and an audience for it.
 And independence means mustering up the temerity to challenge, provoke, inspire and change.